Using AI and intelligent image processing in radiology

 How machine-learning technologies can help clinicians and radiologists alike

-With the RSNA 2017 Annual Meeting fast-approaching, topics such as artificial intelligence and intelligent image processing are expected to be top of the agenda.
+With the RSNA 2017 Annual Meeting fast-approaching, topics such as artificial intelligence and other image processing are expected to be top of the agenda.
 Indeed, RSNA is dedicating a specific area of the show to these kinds of technologies in the Machine Learning Showcase, located in North Hall B.

 There is a lot of buzz around this subject area at the moment, and extensive investment, research and development is being dedicated to exploring how machine learning can help deliver improvements in a wide range of healthcare areas.